bcaffo/LittleInferenceBook/manuscript/07_asymptotics.md

 [1] 5.710 5.738
 ~~~

+Here we divided by 12 to get our interval in feet instead of
+inches.
 So we estimate the average height of the sons as 5.71 to 5.74 with 95%
 confidence.

 ### Example using sample proportions